What it does: Promotes and protects Australia’s interests around the world

 "DFAT has many strengths as a department – its greatest are its people.
 Talented people who are dedicated, work hard and are prepared to go the extra mile.

 DFAT officers a policy program and a management/corporate program.
-Graduates work in Canberra and then become eligible for apply for an overseas posting.
+Graduates work in Canberra and then become eligible for and apply for an overseas posting.

 Your career will advance the interests of Australia and Australians internationally.